ministryofjustice/security-guidance/docs/email-security-guide.md

 -   Where possible automate checks of the sender's authenticity by implementing the controls in the [Email Authentication Guide](email-authentication-guide.md).
 -   Ensure all email communications are protected according to the classification of the information held within them.
 See the Information Classification Handling and Security Guide for further information.
 -   Discourage downloading of data to mobile devices by promoting the use cloud services such as Office 365.
 -   Ensure suspected or actual phishing emails are easily reported to the Technology Service Desk as email attachments.
+Do this by contacting your [appropriate service desk](#general-enquiries-including-theft-and-loss).
 -   Ensure email services are appropriately authenticated.
 Refer to the [Email Authentication Guide](email-authentication-guide.md) for more information.
--   Ensure secure email messaging services and, where necessary, encryption tools are used to transfer sensitive information and system secrets.
+-   Enable opportunistic encryption of emails in transit.
+This means that wherever possible, encryption should be used to transfer information.
 Refer to the [Secure Email Transfer Guide](secure-email-transfer-guide.md) for further guidance.
 -   Ensure that email configuration is secure and all necessary technical controls, including those set out in the [Malware Protection Guide](malware-protection-guide-introduction.md) are implemented and kept up to date.

 Suppliers are permitted to use their own email services, if agreed in advance by the MoJ but, as a minimum, they must meet the security requirements in this guide and its related guides.